phetsims/vector-addition/doc/implementation-notes.md

 These class hierarchies make sense, and feel natural when you work with them.
 But there are a couple of things to be aware of (the "gotchas" mentioned above):

 * Classes in both hierarchies have a bit too much knowledge of their associated `VectorSet` and `Graph`.
-See https://github.com/phetsims/vector-addition/issues/234.
 This increases coupling, and (depending on what you need to change) can make it difficult to change `VectorSet` or `Graph` without affecting vector classes.
+For further discussion, see https://github.com/phetsims/vector-addition/issues/234.

-* Model classes handle some responsibilities that arguably belong in view classes.
-For example, the `getLabelContent` method found throughout the model classes is responsible for assembling the info that the view uses to label a vector.
-This contributes to the coupling mentioned above.
+* Model classes handle some responsibilities that arguably belong in view classes, and this contibutes to the coupling mentioned above.
+For example, the `getLabelContent` method found throughout the model classes is responsible for assembling a vector's label.
+The model rightly contains the information that appears in a label, but which information appears in a label should be a concern of the view.

 ## Screen differences